-The statistical analysis and the results presentation focus on knees instead of patients.
+The statistical analysis and the presentation of the results focus on knees instead of patients.
 This means that bilateral (correlated) observations are included in the statistical analysis.
 Has the correlation been accounted for in the statistical analysis?
 Are the presented results reliable?
 See e.g. Ranstam J. Repeated measurements, bilateral observations and pseudoreplicates, why does it matter.
 Osteoarthritis Cartilage 2012;20:473-475.

 Significant and n.s.

 The analysis strategy is based on dichotomising findings as either statistically significant or not statistically significant.
-This is a strategy that leads to a considerable distortion of the scientific process (see Wasserstein RL, Lazar NA.
+This is a strategy that leads to considerable distortion of the scientific process, see Wasserstein RL, Lazar NA.
 The ASA’s statement on p-values: context, process, and purpose.
-The American Statistician 2016 doi: 10.1080/00031305.2016.1154108).
-A sound analysis strategy is based on considerations regarding scientific relevance.
-Statistical significance is a measure of inferential uncertainty.
-Statistically significant findings are not necessarily scientifically relevant and statistical nonsignificance is just an indication of uncertainty, not of “no difference”.
+The American Statistician 2016 doi: 10.1080/00031305.2016.1154108.
+Statistically significant findings are not necessarily scientifically relevant and statistical nonsignificance is just an indication of uncertainty, not of equivalence.

 The statistical analysis includes Bonferroni correction.
-Please describe the used strategy for addressing multiplicity issues and clarify how the correction is performed with respect to the number of tested null hypothesis, how the strategy was pre-specified, and how the results from the statistical analysis were interpreted (i.e. vis-à-vis unaddressed multiplicity effects).
+Please describe the used strategy for addressing multiplicity issues and clarify how the correction is performed with respect to the number of tested null hypotheses, how the strategy was pre-specified, and how the results from the statistical analysis were interpreted (i.e. vis-à-vis unaddressed multiplicity effects).